gonaumov/whichTask/README.md

 8. Other comments: It’s nice that he separated the configuration.
   * Answer: Ha-ha.

 I encourage people not to waste their time with this company.
-Other neutral programmers, who saw the task commented that the company
-It is extremely incorrect.
+Other neutral programmers, who saw the task commented that the task is very good and the company is extremely incorrect.